-Results of new drug for pancreatic cancer patients publishedOctober 4th, 2011 in Cancer /
+Results of new drug for pancreatic cancer patients publishedOctober 4, 2011 in Medicine & Health / Cancer

 Patients at Virginia G. Piper Cancer Center Clinical Trials at Scottsdale Healthcare were the first in the nation to participate in a clinical trial to determine the safety, tolerability and effectiveness for usage of a new drug combination consisting of a standard drug called gemcitabine and a drug called nab-paclitaxel for patients with advanced pancreatic cancer.